-With the "Object Reference” and the "Polar Tracking” activated, Autocad displays trace lines at the angles specified in the dialog box.
+With “Object Reference” and “Polar Tracking” activated, Autocad shows trace lines at the angles specified in the dialog box.
 In this case, given the configuration of the previous video, from the last point used.
 If we want it to show trace lines at different angles, then we can add them to the list in the dialog box.

-Like "Object Tracking", "Polar Tracking” also allows you to mark more than one object reference and will show the intersection of the polar polar tracking lines that are derived from them.
-In other words, with this characteristic, when drawing a new object, we can point to a reference to objects ("end point", "quadrant", "center", etc.) and angular vectors will appear; Then we indicate another reference of another object, with which we will see the angular intersections that arise from the tracing of both points.
+In the same way as “Object Reference Tracking,” “Polar Tracking” also allows you to point to more than one object reference and will show the intersection of the temporary polar tracking lines that are derived from them.
+In other words, with this characteristic, when drawing a new object, we can point to a reference to objects ("end point", "quadrant", "center", etc.) and angular vectors will emerge; Then we point to another reference of another object, with which we will see the angular intersections that arise from the tracking of both points.

-So we will insist on the fact that these 3 joint tools, "Object reference", "Tracking ..." and "Polar tracking", allow us to generate the geometry of new objects very quickly from the already drawn and without impairment Of precision.
+Thus, we will insist on the fact that these 3 joint tools, "Object Reference", "Tracking ..." and "Polar Tracking", allow us to generate the geometry of new objects very quickly from what is already drawn and without detriment of precision.